knchetan/knchetan/README.md

 - 💻 Interning at Ideas2IT Technologies working on full-stack development with Java, React.js, and AWS
 - 🔬 Researching hardware security techniques and hybrid PUF architectures
-- 🎯 Building projects in Machine Learning and Deep Learning with TensorFlow and PyTorch
 - 📖 Continuously improving skills in cloud computing, data analytics, and software design

 ---